| | |

 Photo Opportunities | |

-Street level photography is also worth considering: amongst the market stalls, vivid close up shots can be taken of the colourful wares and of the food being prepared. | |
+Street level photography is of course another option.
+Amongst the market stalls, you can take vivid, close up shots of the colourful wares, and of the food and drink being prepared. |

 | |